Hernando de Soto: 1540: The Southeast

 De Soto headed north into the Appalachian Mountains of present-day western North Carolina, where he spent a month resting the horses while his men searched for gold.
 De Soto next entered eastern Tennessee.
 At this point, de Soto either continued along the Tennessee River to enter Alabama from the north (according to John R. Swanton), or turned south and entered northern Georgia (according to Charles M. Hudson).
 Swanton's final report, published by the Smithsonian, remains an important resource but Hudson's reconstruction of the route was conducted 40 years later and benefited from considerable advances in archaeological methods.

-De Soto's expedition spent another month in the Coosa chiefdom a vassal to Tuskaloosa, who was the paramount chief, believed to have been connected to the large and complex Mississippian culture, which extended throughout the Mississippi Valley and its tributaries.
+De Soto's expedition spent another month in the Coosa chiefdom, by this time a vassal to Tuskaloosa, who was the paramount chief of the Tuskaloosa chiefdom, which was believed to have been connected to the large and complex Mississippian culture, which extended throughout the Mississippi Valley and its tributaries.
 De Soto turned south toward the Gulf of Mexico to meet two ships bearing fresh supplies from Havana.
 De Soto demanded women and servants, and when Tuskaloosa refused, the European explorers took him hostage.
 The expedition began making plans to leave the next day, and Tuskaloosa gave in to de Soto's demands, providing bearers for the Spaniards.
 He informed de Soto that they would have to go to his town of Mabila (or Mauvila), a fortified city in southern Alabama, to receive the women.
 De Soto gave the chief a pair of boots and a red cloak to reward him for his cooperation.
 The Mobilian tribe, under chief Tuskaloosa, ambushed de Soto's army.
 Other sources suggest de Soto's men were attacked after attempting to force their way into a cabin occupied by Tuskaloosa.
 The Spaniards fought their way out, and retaliated by burning the town to the ground.
 During the nine-hour encounter, about 200 Spaniards died, and 150 more were badly wounded, according to the chronicler Elvas.
 Twenty more died during the next few weeks.
 They killed an estimated 2,000–6,000 Native Americans at Mabila, making the battle one of the bloodiest in recorded North American history.

 The Spaniards won a Pyrrhic victory, as they had lost most of their possessions and nearly one-quarter of their horses.
 The Spaniards were wounded and sickened, surrounded by enemies and without equipment in an unknown territory.
 Fearing that word of this would reach Spain if his men reached the ships at Mobile Bay, de Soto led them away from the Gulf Coast.
 He moved into inland Mississippi, most likely near present-day Tupelo, where they spent the winter.